MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - For a resource account with a [Calling Plan license](calling-plans-for-office-365.md) or [Operator Connect](operator-connect-plan.md) number, the external transfer phone number must be entered in E.164 format (+[country code][area code][phone number]).

-- For a resource account with a Phone System License and Direct Routing online voice routing policy, the external transfer phone number format is dependant on the [Session Border Controller (SBC)](direct-routing-connect-the-sbc.md) settings.
+- For a resource account with a Microsoft Teams Phone License and Direct Routing online voice routing policy, the external transfer phone number format is dependant on the [Session Border Controller (SBC)](direct-routing-connect-the-sbc.md) settings.

 The outbound phone number that's displayed is determined as follows: